YieldRay/dler/README.md

 }
 ```

-use as a cli tool (will log a progress bar in console)
+Use as a CLI tool (will log a progress bar in console).

 ```js
 import { downloadInCLI } from 'dler';